LAC-Tech/laterbase/README.md

 Laterbase should be a library - provide your own code for names of event roots, how to aggregate events, than it spins up a server.

 Modelling the entire database as a grow only set, using delta states.
 Each aggregate would be a different database in LMDB.
-Or would it be an ENV?
+Or would it be an env?
 LMDB only has one writer per env.

 #### Snapshots